cosmos/sdk-tutorials/academy/2-main-concepts/messages.md

     }
     ```

-## What is left to do?
+**What is left to do?**

 Your work is mostly done.
-You will want to create the specific game creation code to replace `// TODO: Handling the message`.
-For this, you will need to:
+You want to create the specific game creation code to replace `// TODO: Handling the message`.
+For this, you need to:

 1. Decide how to create a new and unique game ID: `newIndex`.

     <HighlightBox type="info">

-    For more details, and to avoid diving too deep in this section, see [My Own Chain](../4-my-own-chain/index.md).
+    For more details, and to avoid diving too deep in this section, see [Run Your Own Cosmos Chain](../3-my-own-chain/index.md).

     </HighlightBox>

 2. Extract and verify addresses, such as: